A Note From the Publisher

 That conference planted the seed for Prufrock Press.
 Rather than hearing only a few presenters at one state conference, wouldn’t it be exciting to create a company that offered the best teaching practices and curriculum by authors from around the country and even the world?
 You bet!

-Twenty-three years later, Prufrock Press is the nation’s leading publisher supporting the education of gifted and advanced learners.
+Twenty-five years later, Prufrock Press is the nation’s leading publisher supporting the education of gifted and advanced learners.
 Our line of more than 500 titles offers teachers and parents exciting, research-based ideas for helping gifted, advanced, and special needs learners.

 Some of the highlights from the company's history include: